GiuseppeLV/dses-frontend-nextjs/README.md

 │   ├── X.json => Contracts ABIs (where X is one of the entities)
 │   └── NetworkMapping.json => Contracts Addresses
 |
-|
+├── nodeSensor.js => running a node with Node.js to send values to this frontend.
+It's important to setup the correct serial port
+├── arduinoSensor.ino => example script for Arduino Uno board with HC-SR04
 ├── .gitignore
 ├── package.json
 └── README.md
 ```

 ## Useful links
-Here are some links used in frontend:
+Here are some links used in frontend: <br>
     - [Next.js App Router](https://nextjs.org/docs/app) <br>
     - [useDapp docs](https://usedapp-docs.netlify.app/docs) <br>
     - [ethers v5.7](https://docs.ethers.org/v5/) <br>